Juan Manuel Abal Medina

-Juan Manuel Abal Medina (born March 1, 1945) is an Argentine journalist and politician who served as Secretary General of the Peronist Movement between 1972 and 1974.
+Juan Manuel Abal Medina (March 1, 1945 – June 15, 2025) was an Argentine journalist and politician who served as Secretary General of the Peronist Movement between 1972 and 1974.
 He later became a prominent lawyer in Mexico.

 Early life and entry into politics

 Abal Medina was born to a wealthy family of a conservative Catholic orientation.
 He enrolled at the Colegio Nacional de Buenos Aires and became a supporter of Julio Meinvielle's Nationalist Restoration Guard.
 Abal Medina joined the editorial board of Azul y Blanco, a weekly news magazine in Buenos Aires, in 1966.
 Directed by Marcelo Sánchez Sorondo and Ricardo Curutchet, both scions of traditional Argentine upper-class families, the nationalist publication supported the Argentine military, which had taken power in a 1966 coup.
 Azul y Blanco opposed the government of General Juan Carlos Onganía, however, which its editors believed to be subordinating national interests to those of foreign investors.
 Abal Medina married the former Cristina Moldes in 1966, and they had five children.

 His younger brother, Fernando, worked in the periodical's circulation office, and in 1968, co-founded the Montoneros guerrilla organization, becoming its first leader.
 Fernando Abal Medina participated in the May 1970 abduction and subsequent murder of a former dictator, General Pedro Aramburu, and on September 4, was killed in a police raid in the Buenos Aires suburb of William Morris.